 How to Paint Your Electric Meter Box Outside Your House

 [Affiliate links included in this blog post, thanks for supporting Building Bluebird!]

-Using a rag and a cleaning agent (I like to use Krud Kutter), clean the electrical meter box to remove dirt and dust.
+I used Krud Kutter and a rag to clean the electrical meter box of dirt and dust.

 Tape off the glass meter to protect it from paint.
 This still needs to be visible after the electrical meter is painted.